ipbrennan90/PiMotions/part1.md

 ### 8. Get the web app and the Pi talking to each other

 We have an web app running locally that can take a picture using our computer's webcam.
-The next step is to get the web app and the Pi talking to each other, so we can use the Pi's camera to take a picture.
+The next step is to get the web app and the Pi talking to each other, so that we can use the Pi's camera to take a picture.

 Right now, the "R Pi" button under "Image Source" doesn't do anything.
 We're about to fix that.

 1. Enable a public url for your device.
-Go into `Actions` on your resin.io device dashboard and click 'Enable All Public Device URLs'.
+Go into "Actions" on your resin.io device dashboard and click "Enable All Public Device URLs".
 Copy the public url and paste it into `app/static/.env` as the value for `RASPI_URL`.

 ```
 RASPI_URL=<your public url here>
 ```
-2. Navigate to `app/static` directory: `cd app/static`.
+2. Navigate to `app/static` directory by running `cd app/static` in your terminal.

 3. Run `npm run docker-down`, and then run `npm run docker-build`.